Social-AI-Studio/MATK/README.rst

 Model Training
 --------------

-Subsequently, once you have identified the respective configuraton file (i.e., fhm_finegrained_flava), you can train the model using the following commands:
+Subsequently, once you have identified the respective configuraton file (i.e., fhm_finegrained/flava), you can train the model using the following commands:

 .. code-block:: bash

   python3 main.py \
-    +experiment=fhm_finegrained_flava \
+    +experiment=fhm_finegrained/flava \
-    action=train
+    action=fit

 Model Inference